Backpack Site Visit: Everything you Need to Know

 Tools for a successful site visit:

-1. Provide building plans in advance of the visit - this reduces the amount of time the technician will be onsite.
-MEP plans are ideal for this request.
+1. Provide base building plans in advance of the visit - this reduces the amount of time the technician will be onsite.
+Base building MEP (Mechanical, Electrical & Plumbing) plans are ideal for this request.

 2. Access to the people in #1 & #2 above.
 You are also welcome to have someone else escort the technician after the initial interview questions are answered.